harrunisk/WifiPacketAnalysis/README.md

 sudo systemctl start elasticsearch.service kibana.service logstash.service filebeat.service
 ~~~

-Data will be indexed in Elasticsearch after while a time. we can create a new index pattern as the following:     `Management>Index Patterns >Create Index`
+Data will be indexed in Elasticsearch after while a time.
+We can create a new index pattern as the following:     `Management>Index Patterns >Create Index`
 Now we can analyze data from   `Visualize` tab.
 Examples: